 Your risk of a data breach will increase

-You may not be compliant with the Payment Card Industry Data Security Standards (PCI DSS)
+You will not be compliant with the Payment Card Industry Data Security Standards (PCI DSS)

 The PCI DSS global standards are set by card schemes (such as Visa and Mastercard), and apply to all merchants that process payments.
 One of these requirements, Requirement 6, is that you will implement security patches to keep your payment-related systems safe and secure.